Hellenic Air Force: F-35 Lightning II

 and 79 modernisation kits for its F-16Cs.
 The procurement of 20 aircraft was approved by the Hellenic Parliament on 27 June 2024.
 Greece signed the relevant Letter of Offer and Acceptance (LoA) on 25 July 2024.

-Embraer C-390 Millenium
+Embraer C-390 Millennium

 The C-130B/H variants are coming to the end of their service lives and will need to be replaced soon.
 As announced in January 2023, the Hellenic Air Force is in talks to potentially buy the Embraer C-390 Millennium from the Brazilian aircraft manufacturer.
 A potential option of retired C-130Js from the Royal Air Force or Royal Australian Air Force did not produce any results, neither the two C-130H from the USAF that were promised by the US diplomat Antony Blinken as a free-of-charge package of help via EDA, as costs to return into flight status were significant high.

-Despite this, there is no conformation of any purchase, and talks are ongoing.
+The Greek government finally approved the purchase of three aircraft on 23 July 2026.